RandomLinuxUser1/akura-updates/Update.md

+# 33dd55b

+- Chat no longer says it is local only in the header and setup screen, it syncs across devices through Supabase now

 # 7bf891e

 - Akura Chat now actually syncs across devices, accounts, rooms and messages live in the cloud instead of only on this device